Looking for a reliable way to track and manage your financial life? Then you’ve come to the right place.

 Connect Your Banking, Crypto, and Stock Accounts

 One thing that makes Kubera truly unique is that we already spent the time building a custom infrastructure that works with various financial aggregators so you don’t have to.
-In just a few clicks you can connect tons of different bank accounts, cryptocurrency profiles, and even brokerage accounts to keep track of your stock investments and their impact on your financial health and goals.
+In just a few clicks you can connect tons of different bank accounts, cryptocurrency profiles, and even brokerage accounts (check out the full list here) to keep track of your stock investments and their impact on your financial health and goals.

 Add (Any!)
 Other Assets